PrefectHQ/prefect/docs/orchestration/server/troubleshooting.md

 You'll know there's a problem if the color of the connection menu in the upper-right-corner Prefect UI transitions between yellow and red, and never turns green.

-You will see the message `Couldn't connect to Prefect Server at http://localhost:4200/graphql` when you click on the connection menu.
+You'll see the message `Couldn't connect to Prefect Server at http://localhost:4200/graphql` when you click on the connection menu.

 ![](/orchestration/server/could-not-connect.png)